NFL Rumors: Rob Gronkowski Hints That He May Un-Retire If The NFL Legalizes CBD

 CBD, or as it’s officially known, cannabidiol, is one of several chemical compounds derived from the cannabis plant.
 Another compound derived from the plant is THC, or “marijuana” as it’s more commonly called, and produces a “high” in the users.
 Cannabidiol does not, according to Today.

-Users of the product say that it can relieve inflammation and joint pain, such as what a professional athlete might have to suffer.
+Users of the product say that it can relieve inflammation and joint pain, such as what a professional athlete might suffer.
 Further, some believe that it can help with anxiety or even epilepsy.
 However, the medical research does not support these claims, largely because there hasn’t been much.

 Meanwhile, the legal status of CBD is murky.
-In states where marijuana is legal, via for recreational use or medical use, CBD is legal by default, though it, like marijuana proper, is illegal as a matter of federal law.
-Meanwhile, in Massachusetts, CBD is technically illegal, according to The Boston Globe, although as a practical matter it’s sold openly just about everywhere.
+In states where marijuana is legal, whether for recreational use or medical use, CBD is legal by default, though it — like marijuana proper — is illegal as a matter of federal law.
+Meanwhile, in Massachusetts, CBD is technically illegal, according to The Boston Globe, although as a practical matter, it’s sold openly just about everywhere.

 Legal status aside, CBD is definitely forbidden by the NFL players’ contract, and so Gronk wouldn’t be able to use it if he returned to the game.